jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

   Y_(n,0),  Y_(n,1), ..., Y_(n,m);
 ) $ <eq_78>

 The term feature vector comes from the machine leanring environment.
-Since kmeans++ is a machine learning technique, for general purposes explanations, it considered to be more apropriate to use the machine-learning specific term feature vector.
+Since k-means++ is a machine learning technique, for general purposes explanations, it considered to be more apropriate to use the machine-learning specific term feature vector.
 In general the feature vector could contain any measurable data that can be represted through numericla numbers.
 However, when adding physical meaning to the feature vector in the 2d #gls("ld") case, the features vectores becomes the positional vector $L$ and the force magnitude vector $F$ as expressed in @eq_77.
 Moreover, the defintion of @eq_78 explains that while thre are n centroids, each centroid has the dimension m, which is  the dimension of the feture vector.